wp-plugins/genesis-services-cpt/readme.txt

 4/ Go to the Plugins screen and click Activate.
 Check out the Codex for more information about installing plugins manually.

+In order to display a gallery page you will need to create a new page and if you are using a theme from https://llamapress.com you can give the page the Gallery page template, if not you can use the shortcode [fancy-gallery].
+The fancy-gallery sortcode excepts the following perameters, amount (number of items to display), orderby, order and cat (gallery category).

 == Frequently Asked Questions ==
-= How do I display my services on my website? =
+= How do I display a gallery in on website? =
-If you are using a business theme from LlamaPress, you can create a page and give it the services page template, if you are using a theme that does not come from LlamaPress you can use the shortcode [services] on any page, the services shortcode accepts parameters of amount (number of items to show), orderby and order.
+In order to display your gallery items, you will need to create the relevent files within your theme.
+All LlamaPress themes come with the files needed.

 = Do I need Genesis =
 Yes, in order to use this plugin your website will need to be running on the Genesis framework.